Social Media Metadata:

 WebSight Design can help to implement proper sharing functionalities on a site.

-To read more about metadata on webpages, read WSD's SEO metadata best practices guide.
+For a deeper look at metadata fundamentals, read WSD's SEO metadata best practices guide.

 Why Include Social Media Metadata on a Site?

-The way a pages' information appears on search engines and social media can greatly influence the behavior of web users.
-Researches have proven on average, a Google user will only look at each result on a Search Engine Result Page (SERP) for about 2 seconds.
-Therefore, it is key to catch searchers' attention to encourage a click through.
-Correctly worded and displayed metadata like titles and meta descriptions, can improve the click-though rate.
-The same method applies for pages shared on Facebook and Twitter.
+The way a page's information appears on search engines, social media, and AI-powered surfaces can greatly influence the behavior of web users.
+Studies have shown that on average, a Google user spends only about 2 seconds looking at each result on a Search Engine Result Page (SERP).
+Correctly worded metadata titles and descriptions improve click-through rates.
+The same applies to pages shared on Facebook and X(Twitter).

 Tags